XinhuaZhang/Stochastic-Completion-Field/README.md

    * <a href="https://docs.haskellstack.org/en/stable/install_and_upgrade/">Stack full installation guide</a>

 2. Install <a href="http://www.fftw.org/">fftw3</a>.
+   - In Ubuntu, do:
+     ```bash
+     sudo apt-get install libfftw3-dev libfftw3-doc
+     ```

+Below is for manual install:
    - FFTW "is a C subroutine library for computing the discrete Fourier transform (DFT)".
    * Download and/or extract the latest stable release.
    * Open a new command line terminal and navigate to the folder with the downloaded files.